-Postal Service, citing losses, seeks higher stamp prices
+Postal Service, Citing Losses, Seeks Higher Stamp Prices

 The postal service on Wednesday reported a quarterly loss of $562 million, despite growth in package delivery, due to continued erosion in the use of first-class mail as well as expensive mandates for its retiree health care obligations.
 It also attributed losses to a forced reduction in stamp prices last year.

+“America deserves a financially stable postal service that can continue to play a vital role in our economy and society,” said Postmaster General Megan J. Brennan.
+She said the postal service continues to aggressively cut costs.

-The postal service's report shows earnings of more than $12 million for the three months that ended on March 31.
-But when taking into account expenses to prefund retiree health care and other items described as beyond the management's control, it posted a loss.
+The financial report shows what it described as “controllable” income of more than $12 million for the three months that ended on March 31.
+But when taking into account expenses to prefund retiree health care and other items considered beyond the management’s control, it posted a loss.

 Operating revenue came to $17.3 billion, a decrease of $474 million from the same time last year.